9 ECTS credits

 Students do not necessarily need to succeed the practical part of the evaluation to take part in the oral exam.

-The practical exercises (70%) are composed by a 20% portfolio (individual), a 20% opinion piece (in duos), and a 30% group task.
+The practical exercises (70%) are composed by a 20% individual paper, a 20% opinion piece (in duo), and a 30% group task.
 These percentages are subject to potential changes.

 Students in the second session who have already entered any of these assignments in the first session keep the marks obtained in the first session in the second session.
 Any of these assignments, when not submitted in the first session, need to be submitted as part of the assessment in the second session.
 In this case, the opinion piece will be submitted individually, and the group task will be replaced by an individual paper.